DATAMATH CALCULATOR MUSEUM

 some numbers during calculation time.

 Immediately a second question will arise: 32= ?
-Entering the numerals and instructions is funny:
+Entering the numerals and instructions is an interesting exercise:

 A deeper exploration of the keyboard gives some other mismatches like a missing memory and the trigonometric functions without their inverse counterpart.
 The internal construction shows a LSI MOS chip of the TMS1000 family similar to the one in the Texas Instruments SR-16.
 But the algorithms seem to be much less perfect, we know similar performance from the F-7.